 Would you like to study the art and craft of writing with acclaimed visiting writers?
 Want advice on your own work from a distinguished poet, novelist, or essayist?
-Then apply for the Distinguished Visiting Writers Series Master Class!
+Then apply for the Visiting Writers' Workshop!

-The DVW Series Master Class—also known as WRTG 38000: Writers’ Workshop—is a 1-credit multi-genre class that allows students to study poetry, fiction, and nonfiction with three visiting writers.
+WRTG 38000: Writers’ Workshop is a one-credit multi-genre class that allows students to study poetry, fiction, and nonfiction with three visiting writers.
 The course consists of:

-- an orientation meeting with the DVW Series Director
+- an orientation meeting with the Distinguished Visiting Writers Series Director

 - two 90-minute classes with each visiting writer (scheduled at various times during the semester)